Hierarchical Point Attention for Indoor 3D Object Detection: Related Works

-\paragraph{Network architectures for point cloud learning.} Existing network architectures for point cloud learning can be roughly divided into two categories based on their point cloud representation: \textit{grid-based} and \textit{point-based}, yet in between, there also exist hybrid architectures that operate on both representations~\cite{zhou2018voxelnet, lang2019pointpillars, shi2020pvrcnn, ye2020hvnet, zhang2022patch}. \textit{Grid-based} methods project the irregular point clouds into grid-like structures, such as 3D voxels.
-With the grid-like structure, existing works have proposed a variety of 3D-convolution-based architectures~\cite{voxnet, riegler2017octnet, wang2017ocnn, Graham2018sparse}. \textit{Point-based} methods, on the other hand, directly learn features from the raw point cloud.
-Within this category, graph-based method~\cite{simonovsky2017dynamic, landrieu2018graph, wang2019graph, xu2020gcn, zhou2021graph} use a graph to model the relationships among the points.
-Another line of work models a point cloud as a set of points, and extracts features through set abstraction~\cite{pointnet, pointnet2, ma2022pointmlp, wang2022rbgnet}.
-Recent works explore transformer architecture for point-based learning~\cite{pointtx2021zhao, groupfree, 3detr, pointformer, zhang2022patch}, where each point is fed into the transformer as a token and the attention mechanism learns point features at a global scale.
-While previous methods improve point cloud learning by developing new backbones and modifying the overall network architecture, our work focuses on the attention mechanism of the point cloud transformer.
-Instead of proposing new architectures for point cloud learning, we aim to provide a model-agnostic solution.
+\textbf{Deep neural networks for 3D point cloud.} Existing network architectures for point cloud learning can be roughly divided into two categories based on their point cloud representation: \textit{grid-based} and \textit{point-based}, yet in between, some hybrid architectures operate on both representations~\cite{zhou2018voxelnet, lang2019pointpillars, shi2020pvrcnn, ye2020hvnet, wang2022cagroup}. \textit{Grid-based} methods project the irregular point clouds into grid-like structures, such as 3D voxels or pillars~\cite{voxnet, riegler2017octnet, wang2017ocnn, he2022voxeltx, wang2023deeqnet}. \textit{Point-based} methods, on the other hand, directly learn features from the raw point cloud.
+Within this category, graph-based methods~\cite{simonovsky2017dynamic, wang2019graph, xu2020gcn, zhou2021graph} use graphs to model the relationships among the points.
+Other works regard the point cloud as a set and learn features through set abstraction~\cite{pointnet, pointnet2, ma2022pointmlp, wang2022rbgnet}.
+Recent works explore the transformer architecture for point-based learning~\cite{pointtx2021zhao, groupfree, 3detr, pointformer, zhang2022patch, wu2022ptxv2} by feeding individual points as tokens into a transformer, where the attention mechanism learns point features at a global scale.
+While most previous methods improve point cloud learning by developing new backbones, our work aims to provide a generic model-agnostic solution.
+PAConv~\cite{paconv2021xu} proposes a generic convolution operation while we study cross-attention operations that can be integrated into the emerging transformer models.